1,000 signatures reached

 Please sign this petition to save Notting Hill police station!

-In response to government cuts to the Metropolitan Police budget of £600 million since 2010, the Mayor’s Office for Policing and Crime (MOPAC) has already reduced the number of police stations open to the public in London from 149 to 73.
-To resolve a further budget reduction of £400 million during the next four years, MOPAC now wants to reduce those 73 to 32 – and Notting Hill police station is one of those proposed to be closed down and sold off.
-The staff currently working there would move to Kensington police station, which would then be the only remaining police station in the Borough of Kensington and Chelsea.
+In response to government cuts to the Metropolitan Police budget of £600 million since 2010, the number of police stations open to the public in London have already been reduced from 149 to 73.
+To resolve a further government budget reduction of £400 million during the next four years, it is now proposed to reduce those 73 to 32 – and Notting Hill police station is one of those proposed to be closed down and sold off.
+The Kensington police station would then be the only remaining police station in the Borough of Kensington and Chelsea.

 According to the budget cut proposal, all boroughs except Westminster will only retain one police station each.
 The loss of police stations is to be compensated by the creation of a better police website and by providing each ward with two patrolling ward officers instead of one.
 However, these will only patrol their wards during office hours.